rigelle-cruz/habit-tracker/README.md

 - Can set up a focused timer for a specific habit
 - See your progress through an interactive plant that grows with you!
 The more you complete your tasks the plant flourishes! ✅
 - View Plant Collection ✅
-- Be able to view deleted habits and be able to recover them or delete them permanently (additional feature: should automatically delete habits after 30 days)
+- Be able to view deleted habits ✅
+- Be able to recover deleted habits or delete them permanently (additional feature: should automatically delete habits after 30 days)

 ## Technical Process: